cortexproject/cortex/docs/getting-started/getting-started-with-gossip-ring.md

 $ ./cortex -config.file docs/configuration/single-process-config-blocks-gossip-2.yaml
 ```

+## How it works

-The two instances should be able to find each other via memberlist configuration:
+The two instances we started earlier should be able to find each other via memberlist configuration (already present in the config files):

 ```yaml
 memberlist: